GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/singleFracCompression/Example.rst

 The next step is to specify fields, including:

-  - The initial value (the remote compressive stress needs to be initialized)
+  - The initial value (the remote compressive stress needs to be initialized),
-  - The boundary conditions (the constraints of the outer boundaries have to be set)
+  - The boundary conditions (the constraints of the outer boundaries have to be set).

-In this tutorial, we need to specify an uniaxial horizontal stress (:math:`\sigma_x` = -1.0e8 Pa).
+In this tutorial, we specify an uniaxial horizontal stress (:math:`\sigma_x` = -1.0e8 Pa).
 The remaining parts of the outer boundaries are subjected to roller constraints.
 These boundary conditions are set up through the ``FieldSpecifications`` section.